vabatta/dotfiles/README.md

 ## Initial setup

 The first thing you need to do is to clone this repo into a location of your choosing.
-For example, if you have a `~/Developer` directory where you clone all of your git repos, that's a good choice for this one, too.
-This repo is setup to not rely on the location of the dotfiles, so you can place it anywhere.

 > **Note**
 > If you're on macOS, you'll also need to install the XCode CLI tools before continuing.